-Medical Assisting is a great career for individuals who want an entry-level position in healthcare performing clinical and administration duties.
+Medical Assisting is a great career for individuals who want an entry-level position in healthcare performing clinical and administrative duties.
 Medical assistants are tasked with updating patient medical records, bookkeeping, assisting physicians with laboratory testing, developing and preparing X-rays and sterilizing medical equipment, to name a few responsibilities.
-A certified medical assistant (CMA) and an American Association of Medical Assistants' (AAMA) certification will open many jobs in Texas.
+Becoming a Certified Medical Assistant (CMA) with an American Association of Medical Assistants' (AAMA) certification will open many jobs in Texas.

 You should begin by researching accredited medical assisting colleges, such as CHCP, and reviewing admissions requirements.
 Secondly, contact the financial aid office at the accredited school of your choice that offers a program in Medical Assisting.
 A vigorous and robust curriculum in anatomy and physiology, pharmacology and medical terminology is essential to preparing you for a career in medical assisting.